asdf-format/asdf/docs/asdf/developer_versioning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The asdf-standard repository is integrated into the asdf repository
 as a submodule.
-To pull in new commits from the remote master (
+To pull in new commits from the remote main (
 assumed to be named ``origin``:

 .. code-block:: console

     $ cd asdf-standard
     $ git fetch origin
-    $ git checkout origin/master
+    $ git checkout origin/main

 Support the new standard version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~